 - Unexplained or recurring nausea and vomiting

 - Loss of movement or sensation in an extremity

 Other than reducing exposing the head to radiation, there are no known ways to prevent primary brain or spinal cord tumors.
 However, in adults, certain lifestyle changes, such as maintaining a healthy weight or quitting smoking, are believed to decrease the risk of developing cancers in the body, which could potentially reach the brain.

 Treatment for brain cancer is determined by many factors, including: tumor type; size and location in the brain; whether it’s newly diagnosed or a recurrence; the tumor’s specific genetic makeup and your overall health.
 Brain tumors can be very difficult to treat; therefore, many patients require a team of physicians including a neurosurgeon, neurologist, radiation oncologist, medical oncologist or neuro-oncologist, and an endocrinologist.

 Surgery is the main treatment for brain tumors if located within the membranes covering the brain or in an area where removal would not damage the surrounding areas.
 Brain tumors that are located in or near sensitive areas can make total removal more risky, or occasionally impossible.
 Proton therapy is particularly useful in tumors deep in the brain or near sensitive areas due to the accuracy of the proton beam.

-Several other treatments may be used such as radiation therapy, radiosurgery, chemotherapy, or targeted therapy.
+Several other treatments may be used such as radiation therapy, radiosurgery, proton therapy, chemotherapy, or targeted therapy.
 Often a combination of treatments is used to provide the best chance of disease control.